 We will continue to review and reinforce all safety procedures on and around our campuses.

-We are committed to a strong and safe school community.
-Additionally, we must support the social and emotional health of children and adults through communication and vigilance.
+We are committed to being a strong and safe school community.
+This includes supporting the social and emotional health of children and adults through communication and vigilance.